xeulbn/xeulbn/README.md

   ## 👀 About Me
   #### :raising_hand: I am a BackEnd Engineer from South Korea.<br/>
   #### :fire: Enjoys learning and applying new technologies, and pursues continuous growth.<br/>
+  #### : 🔍 Enjoys debugging and testing, and is passionate about performance optimization
   #### :mortar_board: Bachelor of Applied Artificial Intelligence, Sejong University(SJU)
   <br/>
   <br/>